ycdxsb/PocOrExp_in_Github/2026/README.md

 - [https://github.com/George0Papasotiriou/CVE-2026-20404-MediaTek-modem-remote-DoS-rogue-base-station-scenario-](https://github.com/George0Papasotiriou/CVE-2026-20404-MediaTek-modem-remote-DoS-rogue-base-station-scenario-) :  ![starts](https://img.shields.io/github/stars/George0Papasotiriou/CVE-2026-20404-MediaTek-modem-remote-DoS-rogue-base-station-scenario-.svg) ![forks](https://img.shields.io/github/forks/George0Papasotiriou/CVE-2026-20404-MediaTek-modem-remote-DoS-rogue-base-station-scenario-.svg)

 ## CVE-2026-20045
- A vulnerability in Cisco Unified Communications Manager (Unified CM), Cisco Unified Communications Manager Session Management Edition (Unified CM SME), Cisco Unified Communications Manager IM &amp; Presence Service (Unified CM IM&amp;P), Cisco Unity Connection, and Cisco Webex Calling Dedicated Instance could allow an unauthenticated, remote attacker&nbsp;to execute arbitrary commands on the underlying operating system of an affected device.&nbsp;
+ A vulnerability in Cisco Unified Communications Manager (Unified CM), Cisco Unified Communications Manager Session Management Edition (Unified CM SME), Cisco Unified Communications Manager IM &amp; Presence Service (Unified CM IM&amp;P), Cisco Unity Connection, and Cisco Webex Calling Dedicated Instance could allow an unauthenticated, remote attacker to execute arbitrary commands on the underlying operating system of an affected device.&nbsp;

 This vulnerability is due to improper validation of user-supplied input in HTTP requests.
 An attacker could exploit this vulnerability by sending a sequence of crafted HTTP requests to the web-based management interface of an affected device.
-A successful exploit could allow the attacker to obtain user-level access to the underlying operating system and then elevate privileges to root.
+A successful exploit could allow the attacker to obtain user-level access to the underlying operating system and then elevate privileges to root.&nbsp;
 Note: Cisco has assigned this security advisory a Security Impact Rating (SIR) of Critical rather than High as the score indicates.
 The reason is that exploitation of this vulnerability could result in an attacker elevating privileges to root.